Mark Bowen (footballer): Coaching and management

 Bowen then joined Hughes at Stoke City in June 2013.
 Three top ten Premier League finishes followed - Which was Stoke City's highest ever position in Premier League.
 He remained at Stoke until January 2018.

 After Hughes was appointed Southampton manager in March 2018, Bowen followed him to St. Mary's, initially on a contract for the remainder of the 2017–18 season.
 In May 2018, after successfully steering Southampton to Premier League safety, it was announced that Bowen had signed a new long-term contract.
 On 3 December 2018, he was dismissed following the sacking of Mark Hughes.
 His Premier league coaching career now spanning some 537 Premier League games.

 On 27 March 2019, Bowen was hired as a technical consultant for Reading.
 He was announced as the club's sporting director on 21 August, and succeeded José Gomes as manager on 14 October.
 Prior to being appointed manager he had been tasked with drawing up a shortlist of candidates for the job he eventually was offered.
 On 17 January 2020, Bowen extended his contract until the end of the 2020–2021 season.
-Bowen took Reading from 23rd in Championship table to a respectable 14th - a rise of nine places.
-On 29 August 2020, Bowen was replaced as manager by Veljko Paunović, and despite being offered a new role by the club as Sport Director, his departure from Reading was confirmed on 31 August 2020.
+Bowen took Reading from 23rd in the Championship table to 14th, a rise of nine places.
+On 29 August 2020, Bowen was replaced as manager by Veljko Paunović, and despite being offered a new role by the club as sport director, his departure from Reading was confirmed on 31 August 2020.

-On 30 March 2022, Bowen was appointed manager of League One club AFC Wimbledon until the end of the season with the club sitting in 21st position, one point from safety with seven matches remaining.
-On 7 May 2022, it was announced that Bowen would be departing the club for a role elsewhere.
+On 30 March 2022, Bowen was appointed manager of League One club AFC Wimbledon until the end of the season with the club sitting in 21st position, one point from safety with seven matches remaining, and without a win for nearly four months.
+Despite an improvement in form, he was unable to arrest the losing run, the team were relegated and he left the club.

+Other roles in football

-In May 2022, following his departure from AFC Wimbledon, Bowen returned to Reading as Head of Football Operations.
+Bowen returned to Reading in May 2022 as head of football operations.
+He left Reading FC in September 2024.

+In June 2025, Bowen joined National League side Forest Green Rovers as Director of Football.

+Personal life

+In May 2024, Bowen was charged by the Football Association concerning alleged breaches of betting rules.
+The charge related to 95 bets placed on football matches between April 2022 to January 2024, none of which related to Reading FC.
+In August 2024, Bowen suspended from football for 12 weeks for breaching Football Association rules, with eight weeks of the ban suspended until the end of the 2025–26 season.
+He was also fined £7,000.